-Over the past 18 months at Envoy, we’ve seen a significant increase in the number of intelligent web-bots that target specific e-commerce websites.
+Over the past 18 months, we’ve seen a significant increase in the number of intelligent web-bots that target specific e-commerce websites.
 At the very least these bots are an annoyance, and at the very worst they can effectively cause a DDoS attack and take a website down.

 Web bots have been around for a long time and we all benefit from many of them.
 There are good bots (like Googlebot or Bingbot), and there are bad bots that automatically attempt to hack a web application or inject spam into websites.
 The good ones are generally beneficial, and the bad ones can often be dealt with by a solution such as a Web Application Firewall (WAF) that will recognize malicious requests and block them.